 ‘Social networking’ is using the internet to interact, form communities and build connections with people who share common interests.

-- create a page with an online profile
+- create online profiles

-- upload photos and videos, in which they can tag other people, or be tagged by others
+- upload links, photos and videos, in which they can tag other people, or be tagged by others

 - send and receive messages